HelTecAutomation/HeltecDocs/doc/node/cubecell/source/module/programming_cubecell.md

 - **Arduino compatible & AT command**
   - *Support AT command defaultly, already have an actived Arduino bootloader, can development via Arduino.*

 This document is for the "Arduino compatible & AT command" version.
+Take HTCC-AM01 as an example.

 CubeCell module (HTCC-AM01) only have ASR6501and RF relevant circute inside.
 In order to program it, need connect to a external UART-USB bridge.
 CH340G, CP2102 etc.